LouiseRamsden/LouiseRamsden/README.md

 about me:
 ----------
-im a graphics programmer, technical artist and game dev studying at the university of staffordshire.
+im a graphics programmer, technical artist and game dev studying at the university of leeds (formerly staffordshire).

 technologies (relevant as of 10th march 2026)
 ----------------------------------------------